Page formatting has been disabled, probably because you are using a browser which does not properly support CSS and W3C standards.

 • Trying to shake off my (elderly) relatives so I can have more than five minutes alone.

-• Every meal starts with an argument about me wanting to drink plain water: "Just water?"
+• Every meal starts with an argument about wanting to drink plain water: Just water?
 Yes.
-"Not coffee?"
-No. "Tea?"
-No. "Coke?"
-No. "Fanta?"
+Not coffee?
+No. Tea?
+No. Coke?
+No. Fanta?
 No. Beer?
-No. "Wine?"
-No. "Pálinka?"
-No. "Er, would you like perhaps a little Málna-surp in your water?"
-No. "Just plain water?"
+No. Wine?
+No. Pálinka?
+No. Er, would you like perhaps a little Málna-surp in your water?
+No. Just plain water?
 Yes.
-"Like peasants."
+Like peasants.
 Yes.

 • The Failure Of Contracts: Weeks wasted trying to get IBUSZ to book accommodation in Moscow for December.
 Eventually had to give up and fly to Warsaw over the weekend to book from there.

 • A ninety minute trip to an outlying suburb to walk forever down a long street to find a US law firm which was not there.
-Then wandering through the corridors of the Ministry of Justice and Law Enforcement, then the US Embassy, then the Budapest office of Baker & McKenzie — all to obtain the Moscow B&M office address.
+Then wandering through the Kafkaesque corridors of the Ministry of Justice and Law Enforcement, then the US Embassy, then the Budapest office of Baker & McKenzie — all to obtain the Moscow B&M office address.

 • BTW taking photos of Marines outside the US Embassy is unbelievably forbidden!

-• Every time I was introduced as a visitor from Sydney, I'm greeted with: "Wow!
-Did you go to see Fernando?…" Instead of the soppy Abba song, it transpired "Fernando" was actually an obscure Hungarian yachtsman who visited Sydney in '91.
+• Whenever I am introduced as a visitor from Sydney, I'm greeted with: Wow!
+Did you go out to see Fernando?… Instead of the soppy Abba song, it eventually turned out that Fernando was actually the Hungarian yachtsman Nándor Fa (ie. Fa Nándor) who visited Sydney in 1991.

 Moscow

-• The "Shuttle Traders" in the seats behind me on the Aeroflot flight from Singapore to Moscow.
-They spent the entire trip smoking cigars, drinking (bottles of) Vodka and fussing over stacks of cardboard VCR player boxes.
+• The Shuttle Traders in the seats behind me on the Aeroflot flight from Singapore to Moscow.
+They spent the entire trip smoking cigars, drinking (bottles of) Vodka and fussing over stacks of VCR and CD-Player boxes.

 • On just about every street corner in September, small groups of young men nervously gambling on shell-games or three card monte, on cardboard boxes or old suitcases.